e-dschungel/rssgoemail/README.md

 * notification type can be configured: "summary" one mail for all new RSS items, or "perItem" for one mail per new RSS item
 * mail body can be customized using placeholders
 * update to latest SimplePie 1.5.6
+* migration from older versions: add new configuration variables from `config.dist.php` to your `config.php`, although sane default values will be used